 If reason is based on experience, then religious experience is the rational basis of religion.
 William James, perhaps building on Hume’s empiricism, argues in his book The Varieties of Religious Experience that religious experience has the same epistemic status as sensory experience, and advocates a pluralistic society where people respect the religious beliefs and experiences of others.

 Hume does not reject faith and revelation, at least not openly.
-His treatise sets the limit of “reason”, and allow space, if not need, for divine revelation, though he cautions against superstition.
-A Deist, by definition, rejects revelation.
+His treatise sets the limit of “reason”, and allows space, if not need, for divine revelation, though he cautions against superstition.
 It is curious what Hume really thought about religion, and Christianity in particular.
 I’m intrigued to read his Dialogues Concerning Natural Religion, if only to solve this mystery.

 - “An Enquiry Concerning Human Understanding” by David Hume